bogsdarking/planet_ruler/docs/tutorial_method_selection.rst

 How It Works
 ~~~~~~~~~~~~

 ML segmentation such as Meta's Segment Anything Model (SAM) can be used to automatically detect the planetary body.
+In automatic mode (interactive=False), the model assumes the two largest masks are the planet and sky and labels their
-The model finds the dominant segmentation mask and extracts its upper edge as the horizon.
+boundary as the horizon.

 .. list-table::
    :widths: 33 33 33